pedestal/pedestal-docs/README.md

 Be careful to keep `antora-playbook.yml` and `local-antora-playbook.yml` in sync.

 We are currently using the default Antora UI, with overrides in the `ui-overrides` directory.

+We (at least temporarily) added `package-lock.json` to `.gitignore`, as it kept getting filled up with NuBank-specific URLs; this adds some risk that the environment for the GitHub action that does the publishing will drift from local.

+Some old directories from the jBake build are still present, such as `content`, `assets`, and `templates`.
+They are being kept for reference as UI updates to the Antora-generated site continue.

+Publishing of the site is currently to http://pedestal.io/antora/pedestal/0.7-pre/index.html (note the `antora` directory), to keep the current (jBake-generated) site stable.

 License
 -------